 Leanna Primiani is an award-winning composer who aims to bring together the collective experiences of the many for greater understanding.
 Her music asks listeners to consider deep issues and ideas related to the female experience, as she believes that connection and thoughtful participation can catalyze powerful change.
 Leanna writes music that changes how listeners see themselves and the world around them.
 Using electronics as well as orchestral instrumentation, she explores the limits of musical form, sound, and time.

 Starting out as a conductor, with credits including the National Symphony and LA Opera, she never imagined that composition would take over her life.
-Leanna channeled her kinesthetic experience of music-making as a conductor into her writing, with her music being championed by Bang On A Can, the Nashville Symphony, the Cabrillo Music Festival, and the Imani Chamber Music Festival in NYC.
+Leanna channels her kinesthetic experience of music-making as a conductor into her compositions, creating music in a plethora of genres and styles from large-scale symphonic works for the concert stage, to experimental scores for film and television.

-Taking her story-telling further, she composes for film and television.
-Credits include the WIF/Fox Searchlight production of Signal, the feature documentary Altitude Not Attitude, as well as the remake of the cult classic The Bad Seed, directed by and starring Rob Lowe.
+Leanna's recent credits include The Bad Seed Returns, written by and starring Mckenna Grace for Lifetime/A&E, Fantasia FF runaway hit experimental horror short Ivory Wave, WIF/Fox Searchlight production of Signal, the award-winning feature documentary Altitude Not Attitude, as well as the remake of the cult classic The Bad Seed, directed by and starring Rob Lowe.
 Variety’s Jon Burlingame calls the music “one of the most remarkable… scores of the past season.”
-Her training as a classical composer, her fluency with large-scale orchestral scores combined with her talents in electronic sound design gives Leanna an advantage few other composers can boast when scoring film.
+Her training as a classical composer and her fluency with large-scale orchestral scores coupled with her talents in electronic synthesis give Leanna an advantage few other composers can boast of when scoring for film.

 A native Californian, Leanna currently splits her time between Santa Monica and New York.
-She earned a doctorate in composition from USC and has studied with such noted composers and conductors as Leonard Slatkin, Peter Eo¨tvo¨s, Christopher Rouse, Steven Stucky, Morten Lauridsen, and Howard Shore.
-She is a member of BMI, Recording Arts Academy, Television Academy, New York Women Composers, The Alliance of Women Film Composers, and The Society of Composers and Lyricists.
+She earned a doctorate in composition from USC and has studied with such noted composers and conductors as Leonard Slatkin, Peter Eo¨tvo¨s, Morten Lauridsen, and Howard Shore.
+She's a voting member of the Television and Recording Arts Academies, and a member of BMI, New York Women Composers, The Alliance of Women Film Composers, and The Society of Composers and Lyricists.

 ....
 Lifetime’s “The Bad Seed” — a modern remake of the ’50s classic about an evil little girl (played by Mckenna Grace) — could easily have tripped into camp territory, given the subject matter and the stream of murders she very obviously commits.
 But L.A. composer Leanna Primiani treated it seriously, upping the suspense quotient as the child’s father (Rob Lowe, who also directed) slowly faces the truth.